torleifg/multi-label-bert-classifier/README.md

 After training the NB-Bert-base model for one epoch, the F1 Macro Score was: **0.83**.

 After training the NB-Bert-large model for one epoch, the F1 Macro Score was: **0.89**.

+After training the DistilBERT base multilingual (cased) for one epoch, the F1 Macro Score was: **0.84**.